Paul Vickers (musician): Paul Vickers and The Leg

 After the last Dawn of the Replicants album, Vickers joined up with Edinburgh band The Leg.
 Their first release, the "brilliant but frightening" Tropical Favourites, came out in early 2008 as Paul Vickers & The Leg.
 The "majestic debut" was followed by Itchy Grumble in 2010.
 Described as "barely-directional noise that careers along like a 50s scientist on a flying bedstead," Vickers would return to the story behind this "glorious mini rock opera" in 2013 with his debut novel.
 The band's third album, The Greengrocer, was initially announced in 2012 but not released until 2014.
 It was met with critical acclaim, described as a "new epic... a sonic map of Vickers and Co's collective psyche in all its warped glory," with The Herald stating "central... is Vickers himself, verbal ideas flying from him like sparks from a Catherine Wheel, voice flipping from abrasive gargle to sneering panto-dame witch."

 A fourth album Jump was released in late 2019 on Tenement Records, featuring an expanded line-up of The Leg.
 It garnered reviews in Mojo, Uncut and four stars in The Scotsman, who described it as "a Beefheart-inspired cacophony of punk strings and throaty testifying".
 Vickers spoke of their approach with The Herald.
-"We want to be entertaining, but I always think we have to be unique", describing his vocals as once sounding like "evil Coldplay, whereas now I think I’ve become a little bit more Shirley Bassey."
+"We want to be entertaining, but I always think we have to be unique", describing his vocals as once sounding like "evil Coldplay, whereas now I think I've become a little bit more Shirley Bassey."

 Paul Vickers and Friends

 Vickers has also been "turning out magnificently warped albums on an annual basis" to accompany his Fringe shows.
 The first in 2010, Fucking Storys, was composed almost entirely of spoken word absurdist comedy.
 Since Oom-pah! in 2011, the albums have consisted of a roughly even mix of spoken word and songs.
 Oom-Pah! was from Paul Vickers and The Vicarage, but subsequent albums have been credited to Paul Vickers and Friends, possibly to avoid any confusion that The Vicarage were an actual backing band.
 2012's Nest of Knickers included four new songs by Dawn of the Replicants, the first tracks credited to the band since 2007.
 The album also featured his first collaborations with Parisian musician Pierre Chandeze, credited as "Paul & Pierre".
 2015 saw compilation Hooks, Vine and Sinister, with the album Peggy's Raspberry Spaghetti accompanying Twonkey's Mumbo Jumbo Hotel in 2016.
-With a rebranding to Twonkey and Friends, 2018's double album Stronger Than Marzipan was released exclusively through Bandcamp.
+With a rebranding to Twonkey and Friends, 2018's album Stronger Than Marzipan was released exclusively through Bandcamp.

+In 2024, From Auchtermuchty to Peru Everyone Say Boo ! was released, containing tracks from the cancelled pandemic-era Custard Club and new show Twonkey's Basket Weaving in Peru.
+Vickers also reconfigured his earlier Twonkey discography at this time on Bandcamp.
+Stronger Than Marzipan was remixed and edited to 20 tracks.
+And two new compilations featured tracks from the previous six Twonkey albums.